GraftingRayman/Border-Distance-Mapper/README.md

 Notes:

-First run will take 2-5 minutes, it downloads to cache data from streetmap, once the download is complete all future runs will use the cache until it is deleted or cleared
+First run will take 2-5 minutes, it downloads to cache data from streetmap, once the download is complete all future runs will use the cache until it is deleted or cleared using force_refresh = true